MarkelTyan/coursera-data-science/README.md

-# coursera-data-science
+# Coursera IBM Data Science Certificate course
-Repository for coursera data science course assignments
+This repository is for coursera data science course assignments